British Rail Class 421: South West Trains

-South West Trains inherited a small fleet of twelve 'Phase 2' 4Cig units, and the larger fleet of 22 "Greyhound" units which had been modified to cut several minutes from journey times on the Portsmouth Direct line with its 1 in 80 gradients by adding a second stage of field weakening to improve performance at higher speeds (17% at 54 mph, 30% at 90 mph).
+South West Trains inherited a small fleet of twelve 'Phase 2' 4-CIGs and the larger fleet of 22 Greyhounds, which had been modified to cut several minutes from journey times on the Portsmouth Direct line.
+This route's 1 in 80 gradients were achieved by adding a second stage of field weakening to improve performance at higher speeds.
+(Note: 17% at 54 mph, 30% at 90 mph.)

-In 1997 the fleet was augmented with the addition of eight 4Big units from Connex South Central.
-These operated with the counter in the buffet carriages locked out of use.
-By 1999 these units had been stored, but then eight additional "Greyhound" units were converted from the redundant 4Bigs.
-The units were reclassified as Class 421/8, and renumbered in the range 1392–1399.
-The modifications included the removal of the buffet carriages, which were replaced by spare intermediate trailers from mechanically similar 4Cep units.
-Most of these trailers came from 4Cep units to make 3Cep units, but a few came from withdrawn units.
-These trailers were immediately recognisable since although they had the same body profile as the rest of the unit the windows were different and they had InterCity70 seating.
+In 1997, the fleet was augmented with the addition of eight 4-BIGs from Connex South Central; these operated with the counter in the buffet carriages locked out of use.
+By 1999, these units had been stored, but then eight additional Greyhounds were converted from the redundant 4-BIGs.
+These were reclassified as Class 421/8 and renumbered in the range 1392–1399.
+The modifications included the removal of the buffet carriages, which were replaced by spare intermediate trailers from the mechanically-similar s.
+Most of these trailers came from 4-CEPs to make 3-CEPs, but a few came from withdrawn units.
+These trailers were immediately recognisable since, although they had the same body profile as the rest of the unit, the windows were different and they had premium InterCity70 seating.
 The buffet carriages were withdrawn, although many were saved for preservation.

-In December 2004 unit no. 1394 was reduced to a three-car unit with the removal of its Cep trailer.
-It was reclassified as Class 421/7, renumbered 1499, and dedicated to the Lymington Branch Line service, where it replaced the previous incumbent unit, no. 1198.
+In December 2004, no. 1394 was reduced to three-cars with the removal of its CEP trailer; it was reclassified as Class 421/7, renumbered 1499 and dedicated to the Lymington branch line service, where it replaced the previous incumbent no. 1198.